Placement and Primary Service Types

 What defines placement?

 Placement defines the setting, intensity, and instructional content of each student’s services.Placement is a specific term used in the Individuals with Disabilities Education Act(IDEA), so it means the same thing across the United States, within a special education context.
-Placement will impact your student’s Seattle Public Schools More primary service type, which can also affect your student’s assignment.
+Placement will impact your student’s SPS primary service type, which can also affect your student’s assignment.
 Having a specific placement or primary service type does not guarantee or imply attendance at a particular school.

-Placement is a fundamental part of the A team including parents and school officials that develops and monitors an More process.
-Your student’s placement can be found in their A legal document that describes a student's learning needs, the services the More (IEP),documented as setting , intensity of services, and instructional content .
+Placement is a fundamental part of the IEP team process.
+Your student’s placement can be found in their Individualized Education Program (IEP),documented as setting , intensity of services, and instructional content .

 Setting describes the location where a student receives instruction.
 Setting does not refer to a specificschool.

-Every student should learn in their The legal right of a student who has a disability to be More (LRE) .
+Every student should learn in their least restrictive environment (LRE) .
 The general educationsetting is the default LRE.
 However, some students have specific learning needs that make an alternative settingtheir LRE.
 A student’s LRE can vary throughout their school day, across instructional content and settings.

 In a student’s IEP, their setting is often summarized as the percentage of time spent in the general educationsetting.